Seasonal Flu Clinics

-The practice plans to start to use this secure system to transfer medical records when registering with us or registering elsewhere from May this year.
+The practice now uses this secure system to transfer medical records when registering with us or registering elsewhere from May this year.
 This forms part of our contractual obligations with the NHS.

 PLEASE TAKE CARE WHEN GIVING OUT PERSONAL DETAILS OVER THE PHONE.
 CHECK THAT YOU ARE GIVING OUT DETAILS ONLY TO THOSE THAT SHOULD HAVE THEM.
 ANY OF OUR STAFF ARE HAPPY FOR YOU TO CALL US BACK TO VERIFY THEIR IDENTITY.